tribhuwan-kumar/trashbhuwan/README.md

 ## architecture
 it uses the native api of windows so it'll work same as the file explorer of windows<br>
-on linux, it operates identical to the dolphin file manager.
+on linux, it manages trashcan same as the dolphin file manager!

 for more information see:
 ```bash